Same or Different?

 Short answer, the assessments.

 Since the tests are largely language based it can be a challenge to know if poor results are due to an auditory processing disorder or a language processing disorder.
-But, if this is true, then how can you accept as valid any language based test until APD is ruled out?
+But, if this is true, how can you accept any language based test as valid until ruling out APD?
 This would be equally true of language assessments as well as other educational assessments, including IQ testing.
-And yet, sadly, all too often children go for treatment for years for a language disorder, or worse are dismissed as being of too low intelligence, just because the potential contribution of an auditory disorder is overlooked as.
+Unfortunately, children are often misdiagnosed with a language disorder or low intelligence because of overlooked auditory disorders.

 Understanding this fact makes all the difference in how we approach assessing a child who is struggling to learn the language skill of reading.
 Effectively assessing means effectively treating.
 See some treatment considerations here.